-In 2011, The Phoenix Center applied to become a demonstration site for a project supported by a grant from the National Highway Traffic Safety Administration.
+In 2011, The Phoenix Center applied to become a demonstration site for a project supported by a grant from the National Highway Traffic Safety Administration (NHTSA).
 The project was meant to demonstrate the effectiveness in limiting access to alcohol for individuals under 21 years old through a combination of high visibility enforcement (HVE) and source investigation.
-Enforcement strategies and public education programs have each separately shown promise and have been deemed successful in reducing alcohol-related crashes for individuals 20 years old and younger in other research and practice; however, the strategies had not been studied together.
-In late 2011, funding was awarded to The Phoenix Center for work planned through the Greenville County EUDL Coalition toward denying access to alcohol to individuals under 21 years old and reducing alcohol crashes for that same population, and Greenville became one of four sites selected.
+In research and practice, enforcement strategies and public education programs each separately showed promise and were deemed successful in reducing alcohol-related crashes for individuals 20 years old and younger; however, the strategies had not been studied together.
+In late 2011, federal funding was awarded to The Phoenix Center for work planned through the Coalition.
+Greenville County became one of four sites selected in the United States.